-The online application for Fall 2017 is now closed.
-The online application for Fall 2018 JD admissions will be available September 1.
+The online application for fall 2019 will be available September 1.

 Early Decision (Binding)